zklaus/conda-forge.github.io/docs/maintainer/infrastructure.md

 - [`regro-cf-autotick-bot`](https://github.com/regro-cf-autotick-bot)

 :::info
-These accounts also exist but are not in active usage anymore:
+These accounts exist but are not in active usage anymore:

 - [`conda-forge-drone-ci`](https://github.com/conda-forge-drone-ci)